TheKingBee/The-Acton-Business-Review/docs/internalorfinance.md

 #### Faster Rates

+- You may be less choosy about customers
+    - PRO: Costs may decline as you achieve economies of scale
+    - PRO: Costs may decline due to more leverage over suppliers
+    - CON: May require lower margins
+    - CON: May need more fixed commitments like hiring people and renting new office or manufacting space
+    - CON: If revenues disappoint, expenses must be immediately slashed or expenses as a percentage of revenues will rise.

 ## Sources of Financing: Cheapest Capital to Most Expensive

 The basic funding options, listed from the cheapest to the most expensive, are: